Which issues would you most highlight to someone new to your state?

 Bring your own device

 What is the latest position in relation to bring your own device?

 Bring your own device policies are common in California.
-However, employers must be aware of their obligation under Section 2802 of the California Labor Code, which has been interpreted to require reimbursement for costs (eg, data even if the individual is on an unlimited data plan and there is no marginal increase in cost for the employee if he or she is doing work on his or her device) associated with the business use of an employee’s personal device.
+However, employers must be aware of their obligation under California Labor Code 2802, which has been interpreted to require reimbursement for costs (e.g., data even if the individual is on an unlimited data plan and there is no marginal increase in cost for the employee if they are doing work on their device) associated with the business use of an employee’s personal device.
 Many employers provide a flat monthly reimbursement rather than attempt to calculate what percentage of an employee’s data usage is attributable to work.

 To what extent can employers regulate off-duty conduct?

-California law restricts taking action against an employee based on lawful off-duty conduct (California Labor Code, §96(k)).
-However, even though marijuana is legalized under California law, employers retain the ability to administer drug tests and terminate the employment of individuals who test positive for marijuana (Ross v Ragingwire Telecommunications, Inc, 42 Cal 4th 920 (2008)).
-In addition, employers may terminate or take other disciplinary action against an employee who is under the influence of drugs or alcohol at the work site.
+California law restricts taking action against an employee based on lawful off-duty conduct (Cal.
+Labor Code § 96(k)).
+However, even though legalized under California law, employers retain the ability to administer drug tests and terminate the employment of individuals who test positive for marijuana (Ross v.
+Ragingwire Telecommunications, Inc., 42 Cal.
+4th 920 (2008)).
+In addition, employers may of course terminate or take other disciplinary action against an employee who is under the influence of drugs or alcohol at the work site.

 Are there state rules protecting gun rights in the employment context?

 Trade secrets and restrictive covenants